deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 Powering up an old Amiga or Beeb, popping a floppy, and watching the old beast spring to life is a very specific kind of joy appreciated by a very specific kind of nerd.

 But I take issue with an idea I see bandied about as though it were the natural and inevitable coda to that experience:
-_"But, of course, you couldn't do that NOW."_
+_"But, of course, you couldn't do that TODAY."_
 (The Permacomputing folks have
 [a different beef](https://permacomputing.net/retro/)
 with retrocomputing.
 That's their beef, not mine.)